 Second, look out for the safety standards.
 “Toys that conform to international safety standards, which should be clearly stated on the product packaging.
-Compliance to safety standards provide additional assurance to parents when purchasing it for their little ones,”
+Compliance with safety standards provide additional assurance to parents when purchasing it for their little ones.”

 Third, give some thought about the toy’s function?
 “Baby products are built not just for babies but also for parents who are using them.
 With the wide range of versatile options available in the market, choose products based on your lifestyle and needs of your daily activities.”
 For example, toys during meal times, bathing or pool toys and accessories, length of use and intensity of use.

 We break down the various age groups to help you choose the right toys for your child.

 At the beginning stage of life, play is simpler as babies are new to the world around them.
 When it comes to toy selection, look for brightly coloured toys with textures and sounds.
 But avoid overwhelming or overstimulating your baby.

 Think rattles, large interlocking plastic rings or keys, cloth toys, musical and chime toys, push and pull toys, shape sorters, stacking blocks, pop-up toys and squeeze toys.

 For Mr Tan, a rattle is a must-have toy for babies.
 “When babies try to grip the rattle, they are working on their grasp and hand-eye coordination.
 Most rattles produce sounds and this helps to draw your baby’s attention and improve their hearing.
 Some toy rattles have parts that move or rotate.
 This helps to develop their fine motor skills and foster longer attention span.”